GluuFederation/docs-ce-prod/docs/source/installation-guide/install-ubuntu.md

 service gluu-server login
 ```

-### Run `install.py`
+### Run the setup script

-Configuration is completed by running `install.py` from inside the chroot container.
+Configuration is completed by running the setup script from inside the chroot container.
 This generates certificates, salt values, and renders configuration files.
-Run `install.py` with the following command:
+Run the script with the following command:

 ```
 /opt/gluu/bin/install.py -o